 The reason behind this problem is the technical limitations within JIRA plugin framework.
 TTS tries to evaluate JQL in SLA definition when issue is updated but JIRA gives wrong results from JQL because new values are not indexed yet.

-Since we can not alter the inner working of JIRA we offer a limited yet effective solution for this problem, Asynchronous SLA Calculation method.
-You can activate asynchronous calculation for any SLA having this problem.
+Since we can not change the way how JIRA works, we offer a limited effective solution for this problem, Asynchronous SLA Calculation method.
+You can activate asynchronous calculation for each SLA having this problem.
 TTS will evaluate those SLAs out of issue event cycle so that JQL conditions will give correct results.